Princess Augusta of Hesse-Kassel (1823–1889): Last years

-Princess Augusta became a widow in 1873.
-She lived for many years in "Villa Augusta" in the town of Helsingør north of Copenhagen.
+Princess Augusta became a widow on 6 August 1873.
+She lived for many years in "Villa Augusta" in the town of Elsinore north of Copenhagen.
 She lived privately at the villa, but she was often visited by the royal family, including emperor Alexander III of Russia, when they stayed at Fredensborg Palace.
 She died at the Amalienborg Palace in 1889.